Why Business Owners Should Talk about Divorce

 Dave has been in practice for about 12 years and has a broad focus, representing clients in multi-disciplines such as criminal matters, business matters, and divorce.
 Arnold Terrill Anzini, P.C. is located in Fort Wayne, Indiana.

-- What to do if you own a business and are faced with a divorce situation and no prenuptial agreement.
+- What to do if a business owner is faced with a divorce situation and no prenuptial agreement.

-- When you are the owner of an enterprise, divorce puts you in a difficult position because it’s impossible to separate business from personal life.
+- Divorce puts the business owner in a difficult position because it’s impossible to separate business from personal life.

 - Divorce is designed to split both the personal and financial lives of two people.